SoftwareAG/cumulocity-kpi-trend-widget/README.md

 # Cumulocity IoT KPI Trend Widget
-A widget that shows the current measurement in realtime and the chart based on selected time interval.
+This widget shows a current measurement value in realtime and a chart based on measurement values as datapoints.

 ### Installation - for the dashboards using Runtime Widget Loader
 1. Download the latest `kpitrend-widget.zip` file from the Releases section.